 The French Door design is taken to the next level with this model from Whirpool.
 It features four doors that open up to 19.4 cubic feet of space to store your fresh and frozen goods.
 The special design is one that'll stand out in your kitchen, but also prove to be functional, as you don't have to pull out a bottom freezer drawer.
 Instead, you can open your freezer compartments with ease, and organize your goods within three shelves and three baskets.

 When it comes to this model's amenities, you'll enjoy both the factory-installed ice maker and the divider in the ice bin that allows you to store chilled packs in one place.
 A Fast Cool option lets you to set the fridge to the coldest it can get for up to two hours, and a Fast Freeze option does the same so that goods are brought to an optimal temperature quickly and efficiently.
 Additionally, this unit's able to be set on vacation and Sabbath modes, for special occasions when it's expected to be used differently or less frequently.

 These modes help save energy and power, and add to the overall functionality.
 Essentially, the whole model can be customized and says, "It's your fridge, so why not arrange and use it your way?"

 For a counter-depth refrigerator that's stylish, smart, and spacious, look no further than the LG Electronics LFCC22426S (view at AJ Madison), which is our top pick.
 This model works with Google Assistant, and has more than enough storage to suit your needs, including two humidity-controlled crisper drawers.
 Want to spend less on a new appliance for your home?
-The Danby DFF101B1BSLDB (view at Amazon) has a familiar, top-freezer design, and isn't equipped with smart features.
+The Danby DFF101B1BSLDB (view at Home Depot) has a familiar, top-freezer design, and isn't equipped with smart features.
 However, it has reversible door hinges that make it versatile and reliable.